scrtlabs/SupernovaDocs/node runners/run-full-node-docker.md

 ### Minimum requirements

-- 1GB RAM
+- 16GB RAM (and 10 GB of swap memory)
 - 100GB HDD
 - 1 dedicated core of any Intel Skylake processor (Intel® 6th generation) or better

 ### Recommended requirements

-- 2GB RAM
+- 32GB RAM
 - 256GB SSD
 - 2 dedicated cores of any Intel Skylake processor (Intel® 6th generation) or better
 - Motherboard with support for SGX in the BIOS